giantjs/giant-developer-guide/src/oop.md

 The module [`giant-oop`](https://github.com/giantjs/giant-oop) implements Giant's class system with utilities.
 Associated namespace: `$oop`.

 Giant is a strongly object oriented framework.
-The OO paradigm permeates all its modules: with very few exceptions, everything is a *class*, *trait*, or *interface*.
+The OO paradigm permeates all of its components: with very few exceptions, everything is a *class*, *trait*, or *interface*.
 Giant makes use the *prototypal* nature of JavaScript to build classes, however, it goes around the language's built-in *classical*, single inheritance pattern mostly associated with constructor functions and the `new` keyword.
 Giant introduces its own class system based on [prototypal inheritance](https://developer.mozilla.org/en/docs/Web/JavaScript/Inheritance_and_the_prototype_chain), which comes with powerful concepts and tools assisting the way classes are built, instantiated, and tested.
 These concepts include (quasi-) multiple inheritance, surrogates, memoization, reflection, and built-in mocks.

 *ES6 classes*, which bring virtually no extra functionality, only syntax on top of their arguably inflexible ES5 counterparts, are considered an anti-pattern within Giant.